 Xin chào

 I go by Kem!
 But I publish under my legal Vietnamese name, Phuong-Anh Nguyen-Le.
-I am currently a PhD student at the University of Maryland, advised by Dr. Wei Ai, who is jointly appointed in our College of Information (INFO) and our Institute for Advanced Computer Studies (UMIACS).
-We are part of the CLIP Lab.
+I am currently a PhD candidate at the University of Maryland, advised by Dr. Wei Ai in the CLIP Lab.

 Phuong-Anh Nguyen-Le